Boleto

 }

-• Because Boleto Bancário is an offline payment method, testing is a manual process.
-As you put through test transactions in Sandbox, just contact support when you're ready for instructions on how to manually advance the transaction to your desired stage.
+Testing is a manual process as Boleto Bancário is an offline payment method.
+As you complete test transactions in the Sandbox, please contact support when you're ready for instructions on how to manually advance the transaction to your desired stage.